 - Doctoral degree programs (unless otherwise indicated by department/program).

 - A 2.70 cumulative GPA for all previous academic work.
 All applicants with less than a 2.70 cumulative GPA on all undergraduate work are required to submit GRE scores.

 - Some programs may have higher GPA requirements.
 Refer to the specific program's admission criteria for more information.

 - Graduate non-degree courses will not be counted toward undergraduate cumulative GPA and therefore will not be used to waive the GRE requirement under this policy.
 Up to 9 graduate non-degree credit hours may be transferred into a graduate degree program.
 Non-degree students are not eligible for federal financial aid

 - It is within the discretion of the various departments to require the GRE for all applicants.

 - All applicants whose native language is not English will be required to submit GRE scores for all graduate programs.

-- Applicants whose country of origin is Australia, Canada (non-francophone areas), England, Ireland, and New Zealand.
+- Exceptions include: Australia, Canada (non-francophone areas), England, Ireland, and New Zealand

 - Test scores for GRE cannot be older than 5 years from the first day of the term that the student begins their program.